bluerobotics/ardusub-zola/advanced-usage/index.md

    - Remove existing camera/endpoint/bridges configuration
 - Pirate mode toggle
    - Access or hide advanced functionality
+   - Advanced users only - pirate mode is not recommended for normal use
 - Dark mode toggle
    - Change between light and dark viewing modes